Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 4. If there are observation platforms, stay on them.
 They have been created for your safety and enjoyment of the waterfall.

 5. Tread carefully.
 Trails around waterfalls can be slippery from the mist coming off the fall.
 Mud, slick rocks, algae-covered rocks, loose rocks, gravel, and exposed roots can all be hazardous.
-Consider a pair of Black Diamond trekking poles from Amazon to improve your stability.
+Consider a pair of trekking poles to improve your stability.

 6. Do not lean over unprotected ledges.